Emdy1/Metia_V2/README.md

 A new Flutter project.

 ## 📋Todos
- - [x] Real-Time Syncing acroos multiple Devices
+ - [x] Real-Time Syncing acroos multiple Devices.
- - [ ] Migrate to supabase, for better syncing
+ - [X] Migrate to supabase, for better syncing.
+ - [ ] A new Re-design of the Player.

 ## Getting Started